system-transparency/system-transparency/README.md

 The stboot program embedded in the initramfs acts as a bootloader to find the real OS - kernel and userland - for the host.
 The OS comes with one or more signatures to prove its validity.
 Furthermore, it supports Intel®'s Trusted Execution Technology (TXT) by booting the OS via tboot.
 All OS related artifacts are bundled together in an _OS Package_.
 An OS package consists of an archive file (ZIP) and descriptor file (JSON).
 OS packages can be created and managed with the _stmanager_ tool.
 Source code of stmanager: https://github.com/u-root/u-root/tree/stboot/tools/stmanager

 stboot currently supports loading the OS packages from an HTTP/HTTPS server or from local storage.
+To learn more about the various aspects, take a look at the [feature list](#features).

 # Prerequisites